 Copyright relates to the four fair use factors:

 - Nature of the work to be used

 - Effect on the market or potential market for the work

 - Amount and sustainability of the portion to be used

 To comply with copyright guidelines, instructors should seek out public domain images, ask publishers for permission to use copyrighted items, and post links to documents and videos rather than reposting them in the course.
+Always cite your sources.